“Please make sure your seat backs are in their full, upright position and that your tray tables are stored. Flight attendants, prepare for take-off….”

 Now you have a personal copy of part of the repository in a

-new directory named myproject
+new directory named myproject.
+You can edit

 the files in your working copy and then commit those changes